LUIVITON: Learned Universal Interoperable VIrtual Try-ON

 \subsection{Clothing-SMPL Correspondence}

-To fit an SMPL body into a given 3D garment, it is essential to first establish consistent dense correspondences between the garment and the SMPL model.
-While state-of-the-art shape correspondence approaches~\cite{dutt2024diffusion} offer a promising direction, directly applying them is non-trivial.
-The intrinsic partial-to-complete nature of the garment-to-body relationship remains underexplored.
+To fit an SMPL body inside a given 3D garment, it is essential to first establish consistent dense correspondences between the garment and the SMPL model.
+Although the recent method~\cite{dutt2024diffusion} is promising, extending it to the unexplored problem of garment-body matching is non-trivial due to the inherently partial-to-complete setting.
 Moreover, although garments and the human body share related semantics, this alone is insufficient for accurate correspondence prediction—semantic ambiguity, such as indistinguishable front and back regions, often leads to errors when relying solely on 2D vision priors~\cite{rombach2022high, oquab2023dinov2}.
-To address these challenges, we adopt a learning-based correspondence network, DiffusionNet~\cite{sharp2022diffusionnet}, which has been shown to be highly effective in partial-to-complete correspondence predictions in connection with functional map approaches.
-In particular, we are building a dedicated dataset with annotated garments of unique designs for supervised learning.

-\paragraph{\textbf{Dataset Construction.}} We collect 300 3D garments and annotate vertex-level correspondences between each garment and the SMPL body.
-Given a 3D garment model with arbitrary topology, we first hire artists to manually drape the garment onto a SMPL body template using Marvelous Designer~\cite{marvelousdesigner}.
-We then compute the nearest point on the SMPL body surface for each vertex of the draped garment mesh.
-Instead of constructing direct 3D-to-3D correspondences, we represent the SMPL body surface as a 2D manifold and define 3D-to-2D correspondences by mapping garment vertices to locations on the SMPL UV map~\cite{zeng20203d}, which simplifies the problem significantly.

-Our dataset covers a wide range of everyday clothing types, including shirts/T-shirts, sweatshirts, jackets, vests, dresses, jumpsuits, overalls/dungarees, trousers, shorts, skirts, and more.
-Examples are provided in the \ASection{Suppl.
-A.1} in supplementary material.
+As shown in \cref{fig_diffusionnet}, we therefore predict garment-to-SMPL correspondences by learning a supervised mapping from each garment vertex to its location in the SMPL UV space.
+Concretely, we learn a function \( g: \mathbb{R}^3 \to \mathbb{R}^2 \) that maps a 3D garment vertex to 2D SMPL UV coordinates, and we use DiffusionNet~\cite{sharp2022diffusionnet} as the backbone due to its effectiveness for learning on surfaces and partial-to-complete correspondence problems.
+Training this model requires dense ground-truth UV annotations; to this end, we build a dedicated dataset of uniquely designed garments with per-vertex SMPL UV labels for supervised learning.
+Additional details are provided in \ASection{Suppl.
+A.1} of the supplementary material.

-With access to annotated correspondences, we learn a mapping \( g: \mathbb{R}^3 \to \mathbb{R}^2 \) from the 3D garment to the SMPL UV space in a supervised manner.
-As shown in \cref{fig_diffusionnet}, we employ DiffusionNet~\cite{sharp2022diffusionnet}, a lightweight yet powerful architecture for learning on surfaces, to predict this mapping.
-The mapped 2D UV coordinates on the SMPL body are treated as surface features of the input garment.
+DiffusionNet takes the garment mesh as input and predicts the UV coordinate at each vertex, treating the 2D UV coordinates on the SMPL body as surface features of the garment.